danfrost/music-lessons/chapters/00_ChapterZero_WIP.md

 ### *Banking, Challenger banks & Crypto // sending money*

+#NEXT: More research into history of money
+#NEXT: Make notes from the various books and sources

 Do timeline of this.
 Highlight that at each stage, each type of money (clay tablets, stone tablets, paper, banks, deposits etc) has a different purpose.
 It's solving a different problem.